sofpatra/Figure_Reproduction_Project/README.md

-# Figure_Reproduction_Project
+# Bulk RNAseq Analysis
-Reproduction of Publication Figures using published data.
+Reproduction of Publication Figures of published bulk RNA-seq data using R and Python for analysis.

 Depending on the computational tools and methods used, RNA-seq analysis done by different researchers may yield notably different results.
 For this reason, it is important for researchers to be explicit about the